 A bead loom is a device used to weave beads into a cloth-like beaded fabric.
 It can be used to create strips of flat-beadwork or larger sized beaded panels that can be incorporated into purses or used as artwork.
-In loom beadwork, the beads align in a rows and columns.
-Loom beading is faster than off-loom bead stitches, but requires some additional steps to set up the loom before you can get started with loom beading.
+In loom beadwork, the beads align in rows and columns.
+Loom beading is faster than off-loom bead stitches but requires some additional steps to set up the loom before you can get started with loom beading.

 Bead embroidery is another type of beadwork where beads are stitched or sewn onto a fabric or backing.
-There are several types of bead embroidery stitches, and bead embroidery can be used either by itself or in conjunction with another craft such as cross stitch or quilting.
+There are several types of bead embroidery stitches, and bead embroidery can be used either by itself or in conjunction with another craft such as cross-stitch or quilting.
 Bead embroidery is one of several beadwork techniques favored by Native Americans for embellishing clothing and other items.

-Braiding with Beads
+Braiding With Beads

-Bead knitting, bead crochet, kumihimo with beads and macrame with beads are also considered beadwork.
-To do bead knitting or bead crochet, the beads are first strung onto a heavy thread in a particular pattern, and are then incorporated into the knitting or crochet.
+Bead knitting, bead crochet, kumihimo with beads, and macrame with beads are also considered beadwork.
+To do bead knitting or bead crochet, the beads are first strung onto a heavy thread in a particular pattern and are then incorporated into the knitting or crochet.
 Kumihimo is a style of braiding that uses a disk, but the beads are also strung in advance of braiding.
 Macrame is a knotting technique that can incorporate beads into the overall design.